 So what do we do?

-To be able to effectively research and write about the First World War, or the emancipatory role of the women's movement, or the Apartheid in South Africa you first need to understand the social, political, economic and cultural contexts in which these important events occurred: this is historical consciousness, or being able to think historically.
-Our introductory courses, 43-110 and 43-111, are specifically designed with this in mind.
+To be able to effectively research and write about the First World War, the emancipatory role of the women's movement, or the Apartheid regime in South Africa you first need to understand the social, political, economic and cultural contexts in which these important events occurred: this is historical consciousness, or being able to think historically.
+Our introductory courses, HIST 1030 and HIST 2030, are specifically designed with this in mind.

 Caspar David Friedrich - Wanderer Above the Sea of Fog 1818

-Once you're able to enable that historically consciousness at will, we introduce you to the best practices in historical research.
-Our third-year historiography course, 43-303, introduces you to important historical frameworks.
+Once you're able to generate that historical consciousness at will, we introduce you to the best practices in historical research.
+Our third-year historiography course, HIST 3030, introduces you to important historical frameworks.

 You'll learn about the diverse ways in which historians "do" historical research and the wide array of theoretical approaches that you can use to conduct your very own research.